Android-PowerUser/Windroid_11/README.md

 ```
 #### Questions

 If you have any questions you can join this [group](https://t.me/box64droidchat) or you can use the pre-installed [Shell-GPT](https://github.com/TheR1D/shell_gpt) with which you can have your questions answered directly in Termux by ChatGPT or GPT-4.
 For this you first have to enter an OpenAI key without spaces directly after the = sign in Windroid 11 in the file /ubuntu-fs/root/.config/shell_gpt/.sgptrc.
 You can get that at [OpenAI](https://platform.openai.com/account/api-keys).
-Or you can ask the [Windroid 11 chatbot](https://poe.com/Windroid_11) fed the documentation of this repo based on Claude 2 100k.
+Or you can ask the [Windroid 11 chatbot](https://poe.com/Windroid_11) (Unfortunately, it is now subject to a charge) fed the documentation of this repo based on Claude 2 100k.

 #### Devs